Immortal Technique

-Felipe Andres Coronel (born February 19, 1978), better known by the stage name Immortal Technique, is an American rapper.
-Most of his lyrics focus on controversial issues in global politics, from a radical left-wing perspective.
+Felipe Andres Coronel (born February 19, 1978), known artistically as Immortal Technique, is an American rapper, activist, and songwriter.
+His lyrics are largely commentary on issues such as politics, religion, institutional racism, and government conspiracies.

 Immortal Technique seeks to retain control over his production, and has stated in his music that record companies, not artists themselves, profit the most from mass production and marketing of music.
 He claimed in an interview to have sold close to a combined total of 200,000 copies of his first three official releases.

 Early life

-Coronel was born in a military hospital in Lima.
-He is of mostly Amerindian descent, and also has Spanish, French and African ancestry.
+Coronel was born in a military hospital in Lima, Peru to an African-American mother and a Peruvian father.
+He is also of Amerindian descent, and also has Spanish, French and African ancestry.
 His family immigrated to Harlem, New York, in 1980 to escape the Peruvian Civil War.
 During his teenage years, he was arrested multiple times due in part to what he has said was "selfish and childish" behavior.
 He attended Hunter College High School on the Upper East Side of Manhattan, where his classmates included Chris Hayes and Lin-Manuel Miranda, whom he bullied, although the two later became friends.
 Shortly after enrolling in Pennsylvania State University, he was arrested and charged with assault-related offenses due to his involvement in an altercation between fellow students; the charges stemming from this incident led to him being incarcerated for a year.

 After being paroled, he took political science classes at Baruch College in New York City for two semesters at the behest of his father, who allowed Coronel to live with him on the condition that he went to school.
 Honing his rapping skills in jail, and unable to find decent wage-paying employment after his release, he began selling his music on the streets of New York and battling with other MCs.
-This, coupled with his victories in numerous freestyle rap competitions of the New York underground hip hop scene such as Rocksteady Anniversary and Braggin Rites, led to his reputation as a ferocious Battle MC.
+This, coupled with his victories in underground freestyle rap competitions led to his reputation as a ferocious battle MC.